Frequently asked questions:

 What is the discharge policy?

-Reasons include the natural end of therapy, individuals choosing to discontinue, being referred to another provider/level of care, no communication for more than 60 days, 3 late cancels/no-shows in a row, and noncompliance with treatment.
+Reasons include the natural end of therapy, individuals choosing to discontinue, being referred to another provider/level of care, no communication for more than 60 days, 3 late cancels/no-shows in a row, and noncompliance with treatment, which may include not completing required intake paperwork prior to the intake session.

 How can I get started?